 Topic 81: Gender and Translation in the Arab World.
-Same as African and African Diaspora Studies 325D, Asian Studies 343C, and Women's and Gender Studies 340S (Topic 1).
+Same as African and African Diaspora Studies 325D and Asian Studies 343C.
 Examine complex politics and poetics behind the translation and marketing of Arab women's writing in the West.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: African and African Diaspora Studies 325D, Asian Studies 343C, Middle Eastern Studies 342 (Topic:

-Gndr and Trnsltn/ and Arab World), 342 (Topic 81), Women's and Gender Studies 340S (Topic 1).
-Additional prerequisite: Upper-division
+Only one of the following may be counted: African and African Diaspora Studies 325D, Asian Studies 343C, Middle Eastern Studies 342 (Topic: Gndr and Trnsltn/ and Arab World), 342 (Topic 81).
+Additional prerequisite: Upper-division standing.